JanHolbo/PhoenixBSECompanion/README.md

 0.2 Beta

 This release.
 Reads the game status via the PhoenixBSE Nexus XML interface and displays this on screen

+0.3 Beta

+Version 0.3 will save historical Game Status data and calculate and display predicted completion times